xavichulo/JavaEE/README.md

-JAVAEE examples and software with Tomcat
+JavaEE examples and software with Tomcat

+Server: tomcat 8